-These days, communication channels have multiplied so even the smallest SME makes use of a variety of direct contact channels to answer all of customers’ needs, inquiries, and questions.
+These days, communication channels have multiplied so even the smallest SME makes use of a variety of direct contact channels to answer all of the customers’ needs, inquiries, and questions.
 Practically all organizations are present not only in physical interaction channels (e.g.: offices, call centers) but also in virtual channels (e.g.: websites, social networks).

-Within this new reality involving the organizations’ communication and interaction channels, there appears a consumer who has now access to a multiplicity of technological options to reach a company or organization: mobile phones with Internet access, laptops, desktops, tablets, smart TVs, and other devices that ensure connectivity and 24-hour service accessibility.
+Within this new reality involving the organizations’ communication and interaction channels, there appears a consumer who has no access to a multiplicity of technological options to reach a company or organization: mobile phones with Internet access, laptops, desktops, tablets, smart TVs, and other devices that ensure connectivity and 24-hour service accessibility.

-At the same time, customers’ loyalty is a remarkably more volatile variable.
+At the same time, customer loyalty is a remarkably more volatile variable.
 This is even true for those industries which have historically hit the highest loyalty rates.
 According to Bain’s Financial Services 2013 research on 27 countries’ banking sectors, customers who change banking companies outnumber new customers initiating operations at a bank for the first time.

 This difference represents 3% in developed countries and 6% in developing countries.

 Both new channels and technologies also involve new risks that must be managed.
 Today, any customer’s negative experience is spread and disclosed at an astonishing speed through the same tools of communication used to interact with the company (websites, instant messaging, and social networks), which in the long run brings about other customers’ migration.